ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

-The following components are ordered and included in the FortiGate Virtual Appliance service:
+The following components are ordered and included in the FortiGate Virtual Appliance service.

 ### Virtual machines
 {: #fortinetvm_considerations-specs-vms}